EggOetgen/DFO/README.md

-An openframeworks/c++ port of the Dispersive Flies Optimisation algorithm
+An openframeworks/c++ port for visualising the Dispersive Flies Optimisation algorithm based on the java version devised by Mohammad Majid al-Rifaie.
+For more information see http://research.gold.ac.uk/17250/